mohdahsank001/Cyber-threat-detection_Machinelearning/README.md

 # Cyber-threat-detection with Machinelearning and associated Models
 -----------------------------------------------------------------------------

-In this project I have created a machine learning model to predict and analyse Cyber attacks and threats in a network(netflow archive) by doing a comparative analysis among different classification algorithms including isolation forest - publication in progress.
+In this project I have created a machine learning model to predict and analyse Cyber attacks and threats in a network(netflow archive) by doing a comparative analysis among different classification algorithms including isolation forest - see my project portfolio for complete project.

 Project Abstract :